The Pros and Cons of Expat Life in Hong Kong

 Living in a city with a large expat population brings many benefits for people wanting to relocate.
 However, this means that the community is constantly changing, with people moving on to new places or to go back home.
 This can be frustrating if you’ve built up a close community.
 But on the other hand, this also means that new people are arriving all the time, so you’ll always be able to meet new friends.

-If you’re moving to Hong Kong, Expatriate Group can make sure you’re covered with the best international health insurance.
+If you’re moving to Hong Kong, Expatriate Group can make sure you’re covered with the best expat insurance.
 You can get a free quote today, or contact us to talk about your health insurance requirements.